009: My Birth Story- Giving Birth in Hong Kong

 While they typically want you to stay 3 days after birth, there was no way I could do that.
 It was horrible.
 Not only did you have the expected crying babies, but the nurse and midwife checks were insane!
 There was no way to rest because if it wasn’t your baby waking you up, it was another, and then when you finally get to sleep they would be in to yell at you for not filling out the diaper output chart!

-The only saving grace were the orderly ladies.
+The only saving grace was the orderly ladies.
 One was young and sweet and the other a little older and motherly.
 They made the whole thing manageable!
-Hubby was able to come at dinner time during visiting hours, but then had to go to work the next day.
+Hubby was able to come at dinner time during visiting hours but then had to go to work the next day.
 I then insisted that I go home the next evening after Hubby got off work.
-They were very resistant and made us come back the next day to check his jaundice (and then wanted us to come back again, but I said my midwife would let me know if I needed to), but after 2 days and 1 night we finally went home!
+They were very resistant and made us come back the next day to check his jaundice (and then wanted us to come back again, but I said my midwife would let me know if I needed to), but after 2 days and 1 night, we finally went home!

 The Experience Overall of Giving Birth in Hong Kong

 I admit I’m actually quite traumatized by the whole experience.
 There were many good points and helpful people, but overall so NOT the experience I wanted.
-I’m happy that in the end J and I are healthy, but I don’t want to do it again.
-I don’t know yet (15m later) if that means forever, or just in Hong Kong, but I never want to relive that again.
+I’m happy that in the end Boogie and I are healthy, but I don’t want to do it again.
+I don’t know yet (25 months later) if that means forever, or just in Hong Kong, but I never want to relive that again.
 I know that medically I was in good hands, but for such a vulnerable time in your life, it just wasn’t good… like I don’t even have the right words to express it.

 However, if you find yourself in Hong Kong and can’t afford the private hospitals, Queen Mary is the best public hospital and they are at least very thorough.